 Try our seven day sailing holiday

-Our 7 day Channel sail is an ideal sailing holiday.
-It is the longest sailing trip that we offer, a chance to experience life onboard with a whole range of possible destinations (see ‘Where we might go’ tab below).
-The early August 7 day Channel sail is timed to coincide with Alderney Week and a chance to spend a couple of days exploring the island, cultural events and the fireworks!
+Our 7 day trip is an ideal sailing holiday.
+It is the longest sailing trip that we offer, starting and ending in Plymouth harbour.
+This is an ideal base to explore further afield – across to Brittany or the Channel Islands, the small harbours of the south west, or across to the Scilly Isles.
+It’s a chance to experience life onboard with a whole range of possible destinations (see ‘Where we might go’ tab below).

 While this isn’t an RYA course (it’s a sailing holiday!), there is plenty of opportunity to consolidate what you’ve learnt on a recent course, develop your sailing skills in more detail or just have a sailing holiday and enjoy yourself!
 At the start of each sailing trip your skipper will ask everyone what they want out of their time, so there is plenty of opportunity to tailor the trip to your needs.
 The whole trip will be over 300 nautical miles, making a good little mile builder.
 There will also be the opportunity for anyone looking to skipper their 60 nautical mile passages necessary for Yachtmaster Offshore examinations.

 Prior experience required: None, all welcome, although if you haven’t been sailing before you might want to consider a shorter trip first.

 We also offer a 5 day Channel sail.

 This chartlet gives an idea of the sailing area we have to choose from during this trip.
 Obviously only a selection of these destinations will be chosen as part of our sailing plan, taking into account weather and crew experience.

 Our rates are all inclusive, covering all food onboard, hire of sailing waterproofs and visitor mooring costs.